ecoslacker/yaaco/README.md

-# YAACO
+# yaaco.py
 Yet Another Ant Colony Optimization Python Implementation

-An attempt to code the Ant Colony Optimization (ACO) metaheuristic in Python 2.7 language.
+An attempt to code the Ant Colony Optimization (ACO) metaheuristic to solve the Traveling Salesman Problem (TSP) in Python 2.7 language.

 To understand what this code, first you should probably read the recommended references and bibliography.

 ## Problems

-At the moment this framework only works for two kinds of problems:
+At the moment this script only works to solve the following problems:
 * Symmetric TSP (Traveling Salesman Problem)
-* Tree-like layout networks optimization

 ## ACO metaheuristic

-At the moment this code only includes partial support for AS and MMAS algorithms, there are more algorithms in the ACO family that are not yet available.
+At the moment this code only includes partial support for the AS algorithm, there are more algorithms in the ACO family that are not yet available.
 They will be added to this code eventually, just be patient and check the project change log.

 ## Usage